Does GenAI Make Usability Testing Obsolete?: Evaluation Design

 For a comprehensive evaluation of UX-LLM, it is also crucial to compare its results with them of other methods used to identify usability issues (\hyperlink{rq2}{RQ2}).
 To the best of our knowledge no dedicated dataset of open-source apps with pre-identified usability issues (to compare UX-LLM to) was available when this research was conducted.
 We also explored GitHub Issues and App Store reviews, as these could have been used to extract usability issues.
 Many open-source apps lacked a substantial user base, resulting in limited feedback documented on GitHub or the App Store.
 While large open-source apps like Firefox offered extensive user feedback, they were unsuitable due to not being written in SwiftUI and their rather high complexity.

-Therefore, we chose a Quiz app\footnote{\url{https://github.com/nealarch01/TriviaQuizApp}} and a To-Do app\footnote{\url{https://github.com/fredrik9000/TodoList_SwiftUI}} shown in Figure \ref{fig:refApps} and conducted usability evaluations to extract usability issues.
+We followed a systematic approach for the app selection.
+We first searched GitHub for ``SwiftUI'' and Google for ``Open Source + SwiftUI''.
+We then manually checked 50 apps looking for structurally straightforward apps of medium complexity to ensure a comprehensive, yet manageable evaluation.
+We excluded niche, very specialized, or inactive apps.
+Finally we chose two app: a Quiz app\footnote{\url{https://github.com/nealarch01/TriviaQuizApp}} and a To-Do app\footnote{\url{https://github.com/fredrik9000/TodoList_SwiftUI}} shown in Figure \ref{fig:refApps}.
 The Quiz app consists of four screens.
 Initially, the user selects a category in which to take a quiz, e.g.~Geography.
 Next, they set up the quiz by adjusting settings, such as the length.
 Then, they proceed to take the quiz.
 In the end, there is a score screen that displays the results with options to either retry the quiz or return.
 The To-Do app consists of two screens.
 The first screen provides a list of all the tasks that have been added.
 The second screen is a task detail view that is used to create or edit a task.

 After app selection, we conducted three usability evaluations in parallel on each app: applying UX-LLM, expert reviews, and usability testings.
 First, we gathered the source code of the two mentioned apps from GitHub and generated usability issues for each view with UX-LLM.
 Two UX experts assessed these generated issues, to check their correctness and enable calculating precision and recall \cite{melamed2003precision}.